-Wearable electronics, coupled with wireless communications systems and monitoring technologies, are providing advances that are relevant to the development of medical applications.
-One of these new advances is the creation of contact lenses that are capable of controlling the physiological information of the eye, the amount of tears, and intraocular pressure, which allows the point-of-care (POC) diagnosis of eye diseases.
+Wearable electronics, coupled with wireless communications systems and monitoring technologies, are providing advances relevant to medical application development.
+One of these new advances is the creation of contact lenses that are capable of controlling the physiological information of the eye, the number of tears, and intraocular pressure, which allows the point-of-care (POC) diagnosis of eye diseases.

 What’s more important is this structurally colored contact lens sensor is made solely from a biocompatible hydrogel, without the addition of any chemical pigments.
 The gel is made up of a polymer called poly (2-hydroxyethyl methacrylate – pHEMA for short).

 The “smart” contact lens features periodic nanostructures within the pHEMA hydrogel that are sensitive to changes in moisture and pressure, leading to real-time color changes in the “smart” contact lens.

 “Based on these features, the ‘smart’ contact lens was explored as a means for monitoring xerophthalmia and high intraocular pressure disease.
 In normal eye-simulation conditions, its color will not change over time, while its color changes from red to blue in the xerophthalmia-simulation condition in about 25 minutes,” said ZHAO Qilong, first author of the study published in the Journal of Materials Chemistry B.